-- Master of Arts in Ministry - Master of Arts in Ministry: Anglican Studies Concentration - Master of Arts in Spiritual Formation and Direction
+- Master of Arts in Ministry - Master of Arts in Ministry: Anglican Studies Concentration - Master of Arts in Spiritual Formation and Direction - Doctorate of Ministry in Spiritual Formation & Leadership

 Master of Arts in Ministry (Residential or Online)

 The Master of Arts in Ministry is a 40 credit-hour degree that focuses on theology, spiritual formation, and practical leadership and ministry skills.
 The M.A. in Ministry has been designed to address a student's whole being as it relates to their passion for authentic ministry leadership and service.
 Students experience amazing transformations in their knowledge and wisdom concerning scripture, their personal relationships with the Lord as they progress through the program and their ability to invoke Christ-centered leadership.
 Each student will carry these transformations with them after graduation to positively impact their churches, communities, and families.